 The New gTLD Subsequent Procedures Working Group is tasked to determine what, if any changes may need to be made to the existing policy recommendations from 8 August 2007.
 Work Track 5 focused specifically on making recommendations in this regard with respect to geographic names at the top level.
 On the topic of geographic names, there were significant differences between the 2007 policy and the 2012 implementation, and therefore a key objective of this group’s work was to ensure that policy and implementation are aligned for subsequent procedures.
 In submitting recommendations that bring the policy up-to-date with the program implementation, the Work Track is achieving this important goal.

-Work Track 5 acknowledges that some view the 2012 Applicant Guidebook itself a compromise solution, which raises challenges in reaching agreement on additional changes layered on top he 2012 implementation.
-The different perspectives on this issue are documented in the Supplemental Initial Report.
+Work Track 5 acknowledges that some view the 2012 Applicant Guidebook itself a compromise solution, which raises challenges in reaching agreement on changes to the 2012 implementation.
+The different perspectives on this issue are documented in the Supplemental Initial Report and will not be repeated in this report.
 The Work Track considered different rationales for moving away from the 2012 implementation, and many proposals for changes to the 2012 rules, some of which increased restrictions/protections compared to the 2012 AGB and others that decreased restrictions/protections compared to the 2012 AGB.
-While some members sought to include more types of terms in the Applicant Guidebook, other members indicated that their acceptance of the 2012 “status quo” in the 2012 Applicant Guidebook would be contingent on no additional categories of terms receiving protection.
-Ultimately, the group did not hold a unified position on the proposals considered or the rationales supporting those proposals.
+While some members sought to include more categories of terms in the Applicant Guidebook, other members indicated that their acceptance of the 2012 “status quo” in the 2012 Applicant Guidebook would be contingent on no additional categories of terms receiving protection.
+Ultimately, the group did not achieve a unified position on the proposals considered or the rationales supporting those proposals.

 After extensive discussion the Work Track arrived at the conclusion that 2012 implementation is an outcome that is more acceptable to the group as a whole than the alternatives considered.